jameswangz/github-shared-repository/README.markdown

 # More About Changes Since Last Build
-The trigger script will create a yml file for each job, it located in ${user_home}/.github_shared_repository/${job_name}.yml, this file will track recent builds history, the maximum trakced number is specified in other_options[:MAX_TRACKED_BUILDS], you can read this file for some artifact purpose, but don't make any change on it.
+The trigger script will create a yml file for each job, it located in ${user_home}/.github_shared_repository/${job_name}.yml, this file will track the recent builds history, the maximum trakced number is specified in other_options[:MAX_TRACKED_BUILDS], you can read the content this file for some artifacting purpose(don't make any change on it).

-The reason we must keep multiple builds history rather than just track the latest one is there will be a delay between the trigger action and building process, in the building process another trigger action may occur, if we just track the latest build the plugin we may get the wrong build id, actually the plugin will look for the corresponding build in the yml according to the build id to get the changes since last build, the old build history will be rolled up, if you want to keep the history longer, consider adjust the other_options[:MAX_TRACKED_BUILDS] to a larger value.
+The reason we must keep multiple builds history rather than just track the latest one is there will be a delay between the trigger action and the building process, in the building process another trigger action may occur, if we just track the latest build the plugin we may get the wrong build id(because the last build has been overwritten), actually the plugin will look for the corresponding build in the yml according to the build id to get the changes since last build, the old build history will be rolled up if it exceeds other_options[:MAX_TRACKED_BUILDS] , if you want to keep the history longer, consider adjust this option to a larger value in the trigger script.

 # Known Issues
 Currently the trigger script hardcoded the git repository branch to 'master', it may be specified as expected.